rebipp/worldfair-agrobio/worldfair-agrobio/content/fairification/publishing.md

 The [Global Biodiversity Information Facility](https://gbif.org) is an international network and open-access data infrastructure that aims to facilitate free and open access to biodiversity data from around the world.

-For data publishing GBIF provides a tool called [Integrate Publishing Toolkit](https://www.gbif.org/ipt) (IPT) which after installed into a GBIF newtwork node, it can share biodiversity data stored in node's databases or dataset created by users who have access to the IPT web interface.
+For data publishing GBIF provides a tool called [Integrate Publishing Toolkit](https://www.gbif.org/ipt) (IPT) which after installed into a GBIF network node, it can share biodiversity data stored in node's databases or dataset created by users who have access to the IPT web interface.

-Biotic interactions data can be published in GBIF, even though GBIF is not indexing this kind of that at the moment.
+Biotic interactions data can be published in GBIF, even though GBIF is not indexing this kind of data at the moment.
 It means that, despite it is possible to find and access the published datasets, GBIF does not offer a search mechanism for biotic interactions.
-It does not fully acccomplishes with the [FAIR Principle F4](findable-f4).
+It does not fully accomplishes with the [FAIR Principle F4](findable-f4).

 ```{admonition} Attention
 :class: attention